AtaGowani/CryptoChat/messaging/README.md

 Java SDK:           1.8.0_261
 RabbitMQ Server:    3.8.9

+### json-simple
+This project uses an unmodified json-simple jar, which can be found at https://github.com/fangyidong/json-simple and uses an Apache-2.0 License, which is found in the LICENSE.txt file.

 ## TODO
 * exception handling
 * blockchain applications + separation of duties policy to check code delivery